 Ciara went on to obtain a HDip in Psychology, is a Transpersonal Psychotherapist, Family Constellations Facilitator, Certified TRE® Provider, Inner Dance Facilitator, Mindfulness & Meditation Teacher.
 She also has trainings in Gestalt Therapy, Mindfulness Based Psychotherapy, Craniosacral Therapy and more.
 She has worked extensively in the fields of Mental Health, Addiction Recovery, Learning Disability, Trauma, Personal /Spiritual Development for the past 16 years in Ireland, Australia, New Zealand, Bali and Thailand.
 Ciara is delighted to be back in Thailand again, full circle from where it all began!

-Luke Richardson – Assistant Program Manager
+Luke Richardson – Team Manager

 Luke is a therapist and meditation facilitator from Sydney Australia.